dawood988/Excelr-Project-on-Optimization-of-Energy-production-from-the-previou-data-through-python/README.md

 - **Version Control**: Use version control systems like Git to track changes in the codebase and collaborate with team members.
 - **Documentation**: Document the entire process, from data collection to model deployment, to ensure reproducibility and knowledge transfer.

-By following these steps, you can effectively build and deploy an energy production model that enhances plant performance using a comprehensive range of machine learning methods.